Now in Season: Buying, Storing, and Preparing Cauliflower

 … Plus, 3 new recipes

 What's your favorite way to enjoy cauliflower?
-Let us know in the comments below or share your best cauliflower recipe with us at firstname.lastname@example.org.
+Let us know in the comments below or upload your best cauliflower recipe to our app to share it with the Kitchen Stories community!

 Cauliflower has caused quite a stir in recent years as a popular low-carb vegetable.
 Suddenly, people are baking pizza with a cauliflower dough, grating it into cauliflower rice, or serving it as a light cauliflower purée in lieu of the classic mashed potato.
 Let’s get to know the healthy vegetable in more detail and show that it’s not only extremely versatile, but super tasty!